Skyscanner/backpack/packages/bpk-component-infinite-scroll/README.md

 ### `seeMoreAfter`

 `seeMoreAfter` is how many scrolls should happen before a 'See more' button is displayed.
 This only happens once.

+To always show the 'See more' button, you can pass `-1` as this prop's value.